fourstix/Elfos-TMS9118-Demos/docs/ANSIDEMO.md

   All libraries used in this code are copyright their respective authors.

-  The demos code is based on programs written by Glenn Jolly.
+  Some demos program code is based on programs originally written by Glenn Jolly.

-  TMS9118 Demo source and binaries
-  Copyright (c) 2021 by Glenn Jolly
+  The original TMS9118 Demo source and binaries Copyright (c) 2021 by Glenn Jolly

   Elf/OS